julianestefan/Digital-Wallet-Dashboard/README.md

 - I would have liked to make some e2e tests, but I did not have enough time.
 Specially production setup has some complexity.
 - I only tested services because i think with e2e tests you can test controllers in a better way
 - The delete user wallet endpoint only delete selected walle, but I would be nice to delete associated wallet if none other user wallet references it
+- I am using the synchronized option in typeorm configuration.
+This is not the best for production environments because it could cause data inconsistency.
+I took this approach only for simplicity and it did not generate any problem when deploying the app